MasonJohnHawver42/SFML-Asteroids/README.md

 # Asteroids
 asteroids, but with elastic collisions ( so it's really billards in space ).
-There will be a video on it soon.

 # TODO
   - be able to break off pieces of the asteroid, so make them destroy-able.